Richard Mastracchio

-Richard Alan "Rick" Mastracchio (born February 11, 1960) is an American engineer and former NASA astronaut.
+Richard Alan Mastracchio (born February 11, 1960) is an American engineer and former NASA astronaut.
 He has flown on three NASA Space Shuttle missions as a mission specialist in addition to serving as a flight engineer on the Soyuz TMA-11M (Expedition 38/Expedition 39) long-duration mission aboard the International Space Station.
-He is currently the Senior Director of Operations for Commercial Resupply Services at Orbital ATK.
+He is currently the senior director of operations for commercial resupply services at Orbital ATK.